krebisz/DataAnalyser/Workspace Workflow.md

 Start a new ChatGPT conversation.

+(Optional but Recommended) Declare a workspace label.

+At the start of the conversation, the user may declare a workspace identifier in the form:

+Workspace: <Project> — <Context> — <Qualifier>

+This label defines the identity and scope of the workspace for the duration of the conversation and is treated as the canonical workspace reference.

 Upload ALL files from the Rehydration Bundle.

 Enter the initialization command:

-“Initialize workspace with the uploaded files.”
+Initialize workspace with the uploaded files.

-Do NOT proceed with any development tasks until ChatGPT confirms:
+Do NOT proceed with any development tasks until ChatGPT explicitly confirms:

-“Workspace successfully initialized.”
+Workspace successfully initialized.

 ⛔ Sacred Workflow B — Refresh an Existing Workspace (Authoritative Sequence)

-Follow these steps exactly when updating a workspace:
+Follow these steps exactly when updating an existing workspace:

 Re-run required generators: